-Frequency/market practice: Various types are seen, while cash-free, debt-free and working capital adjustments are the most common.
+Frequency/market practice: various types are seen, while cash-free, debt-free and working capital adjustments are the most common.
 The 'locked box' mechanism is also popular for the most sought-after assets.

-Frequency/market practice: This is usually prepared by the target company on instruction by the seller, and verified post-completion by the buyer.
+Frequency/market practice: this is usually prepared by the target company on instruction by the seller, and verified post-completion by the buyer.

 Frequency/market practice: fairly common; earn-outs are common in private equity transactions when sellers continue to manage the target company after closing.
-Otherwise, they are not common.
+They are also increasingly common to bridge valuation gaps.
+Otherwise, they are not very common.

-Frequency/market practice: An escrow is fairly common as a completion mechanism to ensure price payments.
+Frequency/market practice: an escrow is fairly common as a completion mechanism to ensure price payments, which, in the case of acquisition of shares in joint-stock companies, is replaced with an intermediation of a brokerage house.
 It is increasingly less common as collateral of the seller's liability for representations and warranties (although it depends on the bargaining position of the parties).